braze-inc/braze-docs/_docs/_partners/isv_partners/best_practices.md

 ## Building and triggering campaigns and Canvases

 ### Creating assets in Braze
-Braze offers a number of endpoints that allow customers and Partners to create/update email templates and Content Blocks within a customer’s app group.
+Braze offers a number of endpoints that allow customers and Partners to create/update email templates and Content Blocks within a customer’s workspace.
 These templates and Content Blocks can, in turn, be used across the customer’s Braze campaigns and Canvases.
 - Email Templates
     - [Create template endpoint]({{site.baseurl}}/api/endpoints/templates/email_templates/post_create_email_template/)
     - [Update template endpoint]({{site.baseurl}}/api/endpoints/templates/email_templates/post_update_email_template/#rate-limit)